 On site carrer education classes

-We provide on site classes introducing active learning method including groupwork and experience learning, mainly for enhancing their knowledge and concern for finance and economy.
+We provide on-site classes introducing active learning method including groupwork and experience learning, mainly for enhancing the learners’ knowledge of and interests in finance and economy.

 Training for teachers